-The WDT can be operated in one of four modes as determined by CONFIG2H (WDTEN<1:0>) The four modes are:
+The WDT can be operated in one of four modes as determined by the CONFIG2H bits (WDTEN<1:0>) The four modes are:

 - · WDT Enabled

 - WDT Disabled

-- WDT under software control (WDTCON<0>, SWDTEN)
+- WDT under Software Control (WDTCON<0>, SWDTEN)

 - WDT

 - Enabled during normal operation

 - Disabled during Sleep

 - Note 1: The CLRWDT and SLEEP instructions clear the WDT and postscaler counts when executed.

 - 2: Changing the setting of the IRCF bits (OSCCON<6:4>) clears the WDT and postscaler counts.

 - 3: When a CLRWDT instruction is executed, the postscaler count will be cleared.